ajaymy/freelance-projects/README.md

 Please feel free to contact me  - ajaymy[at]gmail.com
 ## Technologies
-I specilize in Microsoft based languages and frameworks such as **C#, ASP.NET, .NET Core**.
+I specialize in Microsoft based languages and frameworks.
 However these skills were used only for my career progression.
 In order to explore other opensource technologies I used the freelance projects as a stepping-stone.

 During the course of these projects I learned, used and implemented the below technologies